Can a Freeholder Increase Ground Rent?

 • Leasehold Reform (Ground Rent) Act 2022: Bans new ground rents, ensuring zero ground rent for new leases.

 These laws and the terms outlined in lease agreements protect leaseholders from unjust increases, ensuring any changes to ground rent are clear and agreed upon upfront.
-The 2022 act also stops any increases to existing ground rent upon lease extension.
+The 2022 act also stops any increases to ground rent beyond what is in the original lease.

 How To Challenge Ground Rent Increases